odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         However for a development environment, it is useful to be able to see the event payloads.
 This exercise creates a new audit log destination connector that outputs the payload of an EVENT audit log message to the console.

-        Create a new IntelliJ project called `egeria-dojo3` with an IntelliJ module called `event-logging-connector`.
+        Create a new IntelliJ project called `egeria-dojo3`.

         Create a Java class called `egeria.dojo.connector.eventlogging.EventLoggingProvider`.
 This will contain the connector provider for your connector.
 The connector provider is the factory class for the connector and also provides information to administrators and operators about the behaviour and capbility of the connector.